hark130/Harklebot/README.md

 # Learning Network Programming - Webcomic scrapers written in Python 3 #

 ## Background: ##
   In an effort to better understand network programming, I sought out to learn while also doing something meaningful (to me).
 This eventually led me to writing web scrapers for webcomics I like and webcomics I'm interested in.
-So far, the journey of discovery has been enlightening.
+So far, the journey of discovery has been enlightening and frustrating.

 ## Disclaimer: ##
   I realize that much of my work has already been included in other modules (e.g., Beautiful Soup) but, as I said in the Background, this is a journey of discovery.
 I also happen to be relatively new to Python so 'Pythonic' and 'idiomatic' feedback is welcome and encouraged.